EliaKobayashi/unit_1-2021/README.md

         dp("GAME OVER.
 Your team lost the Champions league.\n") clear()
     else:
+    # Simulating the other matches in the quarter-finals
         if first_team not in first_match2:
             s_first_match = (random.choice(first_match))
             # dp(f"{s_first_match} won! \n")